austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 ### Choosing staff
 Three ways.
 #### Direct appointment
 If you have enthusiastic friends who would help you to get their goal, then surely appointing them is the best choice.
+But you must be sure!
+If your friends are rebellious...
 #### Application
 Most commonly used method.
 Let your members explain what they have and what they're able to do.
 However, lack of objective views can cause missteps in choosing staffs.
 #### Election
 Personally, I let my members elect their moderators.
-This is very objective.
+This is very objective and my members satisfy.
 However, without constantly refreshing population, there's hardly a challenge for the elected.
 ### Bots
 **DON'T** add a lot of bots, or mention your bots as one of the features of your server anywhere.
-You should only use bots that you will truly use.
+You should only use bots that you will truly use, or your server can give new members a bad impression.
+You should also place the bot role lower if you choose to display it.

+In most situations, you only need 1 bot to faciliate moderation on phones and have an alternative audit log.
+You can add some other bots for minigames and advertising.

 ## Have more questions?
 Ask me [here](https://discord.gg/013MqTM1p1qm52VcZ)!